yashapatel131/KDD_GroupProject/README.md

 - Zubin Ladwa

 ## Introduction to Problem or Opportunity
 We all love music, but what about a song makes it a hit?
-Alos we would love to see how song tastes changes during the pandimic
+Also we would love to see how song tastes changes during the pandimic

 ## Research Question
 How do different song attributes have and effect on a songs poularity?